Demographics of Armenia: Religions

-Migration
+Emigration

 Compared to its neighbouring countries, Armenia has the highest share of immigrants (6.5 percent of total population, 2017 data).

 The estimated number of population net migration is −24.8 thousand persons, according to the Integrated living conditions survey of households of 2016; for urban population −13.8 thousand and for rural population −11.0 thousand persons.

 24.9% of households were involved in external and internal migration processes over the period of 2013– 2016.
 Migration directions were distributed as follows: 12% – internal, 10.5% – Republic of Artsakh, rest (76.4%) – international (of which 89.8% – Russia).
 Among household members of age 15 and above, who left their permanent residence in 2013–2016 for 3 months and longer and had not returned as of 2016, 11.9% were in Armenia, 13.0% in Artsakh, and 75.1% in other countries, predominantly in Russia.
 More than 54% of migrant household members of the age 15 years and above sent money and/ or goods to their families/relatives/friends within 12 months preceding the survey.

 According to 2019 UN data, the emigration rate averaged annually around 1.7 per 1000 inhabitants in years 2015–2020 and is expected to remain the same until year 2045.
 These are below average emigration rate of 11.5 per 1000 in years 2000–2010 and even below the emigration rate of 3.2 per 1000 in years 1980–1985.

 Migration during post-Soviet period

 It is estimated that 740,000-1,300,000 people left Armenia between 1988 and 2005.

 Economically recessed situation in Armenia during the 1990s enhanced the emigration of 125,000 refugees and displaced persons.
 Human and natural disasters also caused approximately 192,000 individuals to become internally displaced persons in Armenia.
 Among the disasters, the major impact was the 1988 Spitak earthquake.

 After the collapse of the Soviet Union, borders that were once formal, now assumed real significance.
 Nonetheless, increased political, inter-ethnic, and social tensions prompted more and more people to migrate between Armenia and its neighbouring countries.
-As a result, approximately 100,000 persons or 3 percent of the country’s population emigrated during the beginning of 1990s.
+As a result, approximately 100,000 persons or 3 percent of the country's population emigrated during the beginning of 1990s.

 Refugees and forcibly displaced persons started arriving to Armenia in spring 1988 and continued coming until late 1991.
 During this time, Armenia gave shelter to approximately 419,000 refugees and displaced persons, 360,000 of whom migrated from Azerbaijan.
 The rest immigrated from other regions of the former Soviet Union.

 Migration flows during the post-soviet period can be divided into 3 stages: